 - Classify your business as a Service Based Businesses or Physical Business – having a Single Location or Multi-Location

 - Avoid using virtual P.O.
 Boxes for both Services Business and Physical Business

-- Define the radius and regions your serve while adding your GMB data, and mirror this information on your site
+- Define the radius and regions your serve while adding your Google My Business SEO data, and mirror this information on your site

-- Ensure that your Branding signals are consistent across various properties – GMB, your website, citations and other off-page areas
+- Ensure that your Branding signals are consistent across various properties – GMB, your website, local seo citations and other off-page areas

 - For single location businesses, ensure your homepage is perfectly setup, and footer or sidebar widgets and your “contact us” page all have consistent address